Personal training qualifications

 • ACSM HFI (American College of Sports Medicine).

-In essence we look for qualifications that are equivalent to the Government NVQ (National Vocational Qualification) system, some of which are 'mapped' to the new Government-backed Exercise Register providing even more assurance for you the public.
+In essence we look for qualifications that are equivalent to the Government NVQ (National Vocational Qualification) system, many of which are accredited by the Exercise Register providing even more assurance.

-All NRPT members must have at least 6 months practical experience and must hold current Civil Liability & Professional Indemnity insurance and a current first aid / CPR certificate.
+All NRPT members should have at least 6 months practical experience and must hold current Public Liability protection insurance and a current first aid / CPR certificate.